sandesh300/Javascript-Projects/Quiz-App/README.md

 # Quiz App
-A simple Quiz List application with HTML, CSS, and JavaScript.
+A simple Quiz App application with HTML, CSS, and JavaScript.